liebharc/homr/Training.md

 ## How to train

-Run `training/train.py transformer --fast`.
+Run `training/train.py transformer`.
 The script will guide you by asking you to install a few things manually and will then continue to download the datasets, convert the datasets and run the training process.

 Converting the datasets on itself already takes around 8 hours.
 This is only required once at the beginning and everytime an improvement or fix was done to the conversion.